Leerburg »

 Many people who rescue dogs are told their new rescue dog has been abused, when in fact this is not the case.
 Many, many, many, dogs are turned into humane societies because they have genetically faulty temperaments or because the dogs lived in homes that did not promote a healthy pack structure.

-In fact, dogs with faulty temperament often need sound pack structure training more than normal dogs.
+Dogs with faulty temperaments often need sound pack structure training more than normal dogs.

-I also need to point out that many dogs with temperament issues have these issues as a result of people who own animals and prefer to treat them anthropomorphically (like a human child) rather than as a pack animal and a member of their family pack.
-This causes HUGE problems.
+I also need to point out that many dogs with temperament issues have these issues because of people who own animals and prefer to treat them anthropomorphically (like a human child) rather than as a pack animal and a member of their family pack.
+This causes huge problems.

 The First Weeks

-When I bring a new adult into our home, I socially isolate the dog for a period of time.
-With some dogs this may only be for 3 or 4 days.
-With dominant dogs it can be weeks.
+When I bring a new adult into our home, I socially isolate the dog for some time.
+With some dogs, this may only be for 3 or 4 days.
+With dominant dogs, it can be weeks.

 Now I need to say that this is not what we do with our puppies.
-We use dog creates and ex-pens with puppies and that work is detailed in our DVD titled Your Puppy 8 Weeks to 8 Months We also have a very detailed article I have written on How to Socialize Your Puppy.
-You will see that many of the concepts apply to both puppies and adult dogs, but the fact is puppies are treated a little differently.
-This article is directed towards adult dogs.
+We use dog creates and ex-pens with puppies and that work is detailed in our DVD titled Your Puppy 8 Weeks to 8 Months.
+We also have a very detailed article I have written on How to Socialize Your Puppy.
+Many of the concepts apply to both puppies and adult dogs, but occasionally, puppies are treated a little differently.
+This article is mainly directed towards adult dogs.

-The instant I let the dog out of the crate I hook a leash to him so he is always under complete control.
-During this period I never have the dog off leash-- not even when I walk him from the crate to the door.
+The instant I let the dog out of the crate, I hook a leash onto him so he is always under complete control.
+During this period, I never have the dog off-leash—not even when I walk him from the crate to the door.

-When the time comes that I do allow him more time out of the crate, he is always on a leash.
-If I watch TV he is on leash and laying by my feet.
-If I work on the computer he is on leash tethered to my desk.
-He does not have free run of the house for months.
+When the time comes that I do allow him more time out of the crate but he is always on a leash.
+If I watch TV, he is on a leash and laying by my feet.
+If I work on the computer, he is on a leash and tethered to my desk.
+He does not get free access to the house for months.

-In fact when a house dog starts to misbehave in the house (chew or mark) it needs to go back in the crate and stay on leash when it's in the house.
+When a house dog starts to misbehave in the house (chew or mark), it needs to go back in the crate and stay on a leash when it's in the house.
 Being loose in the house is an earned privilege.
 Pet owners often forget this.

 While formal training on an adult dog may not start for several weeks or even a month there is a lot that the dog can learn while you wait.

-Keeping the dog on leash and controlling every aspect of its life allows for the opportunity to show that I am fair and that I don’t issue unwarranted corrections.
-Learning to be consistent and fair goes a long way towards forming a respectful 2 way relationship.
+Keeping the dog on a leash and controlling every aspect of its life allows for the opportunity to show that I am fair and that I don't issue unwarranted corrections.
+Learning to be consistent and fair goes a long way towards forming a respectful two-way relationship.

-During this initial period I never push myself on a new adult dog.
-In fact, I go out of my way to act aloof to the dog.
-I make the dog feel like I don’t care about him.
+During this initial period, I never push myself on a new adult dog.
+I go out of my way to act aloof to the dog.
+I make the dog feel like I don't care about him.
 I act like taking him outside is a job and I would rather be in Florida or anywhere other than spending time with him.
-My goal is to teach him that he has to "earn my affection and respect."
+My goal is to teach him that he must "earn my affection and respect."

-So during these first few weeks I take care of the dog by feeding him, giving him water and exercise but I don’t act all GUSSSSHY over him.
-When I take him for a walk I don’t play with him-- I simply walk him and put him away.
+So during these first few weeks, I take care of the dog by feeding him, giving him water, and taking him out to exercise.
+However, I don't act all gushy over him.
+When I take him for a walk, I don't play with him.
+I simply walk him and put him away.

-Now with puppies this is obviously different.
-But that is all covered in my eBook on Ground Work for Puppies.
+Now with puppies, this is obviously different.
+But that is all covered in my article The Groundwork to Becoming Your Puppy's Pack Leader.

-These concepts are all dealt with in my DVD Dealing with Dominant and Aggressive Dogs.
+These concepts are all dealt with in my Dealing with Dominant and Aggressive Dogs Online Course.

 The Dog Crate

-If you are going to do GW on your dog the easiest way is with a dog crate.
+If you are going to do groundwork on your dog, the easiest way is with a dog crate.

 Putting a sheet over the crate for a while, so the dog cannot see out, also helps.
 Screaming and hitting the dog do nothing but increase the dog's stress and confirm that being in the crate only brings bad things.

-The bottom line is that the more a dog barks and screams the longer it has to stay in the crate.
+The bottom line is that the more a dog barks and screams the longer it must stay in the crate.
 This article is not about house training.
-I have written extensively about house training on my web site.
-If you wish to learn more about house training go to our Leerburg directory of information on house training.
+I have written extensively about housetraining on my web site.
+If you wish to learn more about housetraining, view our article titled Problem-Solving Housetraining a Dog.

 What Kind of Crate?